xlnx/wasp/README.md

 # wasp

-wasp is a basic webgl framework.
+wasp is a webgl framework based on **three.js**. used for practice and quick rendering / demoing.

-the old repository is located at [here](https://github.com/xlnx/bee)
+previous webgl2.0 framework is located [here](https://github.com/xlnx/bee)